Eastern Frontier Educational

 How does Eastern Frontier Educational spend its money?

 Eastern Frontier Educational directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Eastern Frontier Educational tax-deductible?